Archaeology of the Near East

 Hello from Pre-History

 As we move through time looking at the archaeological record of the ancient Near East, each podcast episode looks at a different chronological period, or a different aspect of the archaeology of that period.
 Thus far we have discussed what we currently know about the timing and process of human evolution and the spread of Homo erectus into the Near East and what we know about how they lived during the Lower Palaeolithic, as well as what we know about the lifestyles of Neanderthals and Anatomically Modern Humans in the Near East during the Middle Palaeolithic, the move from Neanderthals to modern humans in the Upper Palaeolithic, changes to human movement and food preparation in the Epipalaeolithic and the domestication of plants and animals in the Pre-Pottery Neolithic.
-We have now said goodbye to the world of the Pre-Pottery Neolithic in the ancient Near East and can begin to look at how the different regions of the Near East changed over the course of the Pottery Neolithic.
+We have now said goodbye to the world of the Pre-Pottery Neolithic in the ancient Near East and have been looking a the changes to societies across the Near East in the thousand years immediately after the end of the Pre-Pottery Neolithic, in what is variously called the Ceramic Neolithic, the Pottery Neolithic or the Late Neolithic.

-For a look at some of the topics and locations which are discussed in current and previous podcast episodes, have a look at their associated posts:
+For a look at some of the topics and locations which are discussed in current and previous podcast episodes, have a look at the posts associated with each episode:

 Follow My Blog